SANdood/ActiON-Dashboard/README.md

 OAuth
 =====
 * If you don’t want to expose the access_token, you can omit it from the URL.
 You will be prompted to login with your SmartThings account.
-* If you need to invalidate the access_token, you can reset it via the SmartApp configuration, uninstall the SmartApp or change OAuth details in the App Settings (IDE).
+* If you need to invalidate the access_token, you can reset it via the SmartApp preferences, uninstall the SmartApp or change OAuth details in the App Settings (IDE).

 Dropcam Stream
 =====